Welcome to Worcester City Art Gallery and Museum

 Have fun with family trails and exciting activities for children; enjoy Bite-size Talks to learn more about the collection and exhibitions; or pop in after work for themed cocktails and music at Museum After Hours events.

-Find upcoming events in the calendar, pick up the latest brochure, or drop by to chat to the team.
+Find upcoming events in the calendar or drop by to chat to the team.

 Little Al’s at the Balcony Café